 International Students - All students classified as international students will be required to participate in the Lander University International Student Insurance Program.
 No exceptions will be made to this policy.
-International students are required to purchase mandatory the student medical insurance coverage offered through an outside company.
+International students are required to purchase mandatory student medical insurance coverage offered through an outside company.
 A one-time matriculation fee of \$300.00 will be assessed for new and transferring international students.

 Graduation - Candidates for bachelor's degrees are charged a non-refundable fee of \$40.00 to cover cost of diploma, cap and gown.
-Master's degree candidates are charged a non-refundable fee of \$50.00 to cover the cost of diploma, cap and gown, and hood.
 A student who orders a diploma and does not graduate on the anticipated date will need to re-apply and pay another graduation fee.

-Late Registration Fee - A \$100 fee will be assessed to student that are dropped for non-payment of fees and later wish to reregister.
+Late Registration Fee - A \$100 fee will be assessed to students dropped for non-payment of fees and later wish to reregister.